TSYS-Merchant/syslog4net/README.md

 # Using it with Splunk

-Just point your TCP or UDP log4net appender to your favorite Splunk server.
-That's all that's required.
+Just point your TCP or UDP log4net appender using our SyslogLayout to your favorite Splunk server.
+That's really all that's required.

 ## Grepping for errors